William Morrow | 2017

-The school shooter of present takes a backseat to the family trying to exist in the same space with each other, navigating their pasts and their perspectives and their wounds.
-Every character is so full of life, so believable, that at times I forgot I was reading something fictional – Slaughter is completely attuned to their individual existences.
+The school shooter of the present takes a backseat to the family trying to exist in the same space with each other, navigating their pasts and their perspectives and their wounds.
+Every character is so full of life, so believable, that at times I forgot I was reading something fictional.
+Slaughter is completely attuned to their individual existences.
 Sam and Charlie will get under a reader’s skin, I would say especially if that reader is a sister with a sister.
-Their love/hate relationship was compelling and heartbreaking, and made every other point within the plot feel more visceral.
+Their love/hate relationship was compelling and heartbreaking and made every other point within the plot feel more visceral.

 The plotting of this was exceptional.
-The back and forth between past and present, between each sister’s perspective helped create the sense of layers and depth, making it multi-dimensional and really allowing the sisters to become full beings, not just characters.
-While, at the same time, with each layer unwrapped, the reader learns a little bit more about that day 28 years ago, and about the school shooter of present.
+The back and forth between past and present, between each sister’s perspective, helped create the sense of layers and depth, making the narrative multi-dimensional and really allowing the sisters to become full beings, not just characters.
+While, at the same time, with each layer unwrapped, the reader learns a little bit more about that day 28 years ago and about the school shooter of present.
 The mystery, which would have otherwise not seemed to have much substance at all, suddenly becomes riveting.

 This was, for me, a truly exceptional experience in crime fiction reading.